-Austria, a country located in central Europe is famous for its castles, palaces and the tales of its strongest and longest-ruling royal family - House of Habsburg.
+Austria, a country located in central Europe is famous for its castles, palaces and the tales of its strongest and the longest-ruling royal family - House of Habsburg.
 The country enjoys a temperate and alpine climate.
-Summers are pleasant with the maximum temperature going up to 26.7°C (80.1°F), while winters are harsh with temperatures going down to -20°C (-4°F).
+Summers are pleasant with the maximum temperature of about 26.7°C (80.1°F), while winters are harsh with temperatures dipping to -20°C (-4°F).
 Austria enjoys its own share of the alps, making it a popular destination for skiing and snowboarding.
-World-famous music maestros like Mozart, Johann Strauss, Joseph Hayden to name a few were all from Austria and hence art and music take center seat in Austrian culture.
+World-famous music maestros like Mozart, Johann Strauss, Joseph Hayden among others were all from Austria and hence art and music takes a centre seat in Austrian culture.

-Austria is a land-locked country meaning it does not have any region connected to the World Ocean and is completely surrounded by other nations or territories.
-It shares its borders with Germany and Czech Republic in the north, Slovakia in the east, Hungary, Slovenia and Italy in the South and Switzerland and Liechtenstein in the west.
+Austria is a land-locked country, meaning it does not have any region connected to the World Ocean and is completely surrounded by other nations or territories.
+It shares its borders with 8 different countries - Germany and the Czech Republic in the north, Slovakia in the east, Hungary, Slovenia and Italy in the South and Switzerland and Liechtenstein in the west.
 This makes it a melting pot of a diverse range of cultures, religions, and languages.
 German is the official spoken language, however many other languages are spoken as well - based on the region you are in and the country bordering that region.
-English is not very widely spoken though and tourists may face some hassles while trying to communicate with locals.
+English is not very widely spoken but can be understood by most youngsters.

 Where to go?

 The capital city of Austria, Vienna or Wien as called locally, is located in the eastern part of the country on the Danube river.
-Being the capital city of the Hapsburg Empire for centuries, it enjoys a good blend of rich architectural history (including the royal families castles, stunning palaces and other royal buildings) and modern traditions.
+Being the capital city of the Habsburg Empire for centuries, it enjoys a good blend of rich architectural history (including the royal families castles, stunning palaces and other royal buildings) and modern traditions.
 Vienna has long been considered the music capital of Europe and its love affair with art and music is a passionate and long-enduring one, making it home to world-class music schools.
 There is always a music festival, concert, classical music displays or an opera show going on.
 Viennese take their coffee very seriously and hence you’ll find tons of speciality cafes all around the city.
 Melange is a typical Viennese coffee and is a blend of a shot of espresso and hot milk with milk froth on the top!
 Other popular varieties include Kurz, Obers and Kapuziner.
 Do recommend exploring the coffee culture of the city!

 Places to visit in Vienna include -